 Effects of Sleeping in a Cold Room

 Although there appears to be a direct correlation between bedroom temperature and overall health, it’s important to understand that in most studies where cold temperatures influenced an individual’s metabolic rate, participants slept with thin sheets.
 When it’s time for bed, there are a variety of factors that can contribute to heated sleeping conditions, like pajamas, comforters, or even the body heat of another person.

 According to Dr. Chris Winter of The Huffington Post, temperatures should be between 60 and 67 degrees Fahrenheit for ideal sleeping conditions.
 There are different levels of temperature comfort for everyone.
 Although there are a variety of factors that can contribute to a warmer environment, there are ways to determine your perfect sleep temperature without having to worry about wasting money trying to cool your entire bedroom.

-At Chili, we feel that it's important to invest in your rest, and with our products, we are dedicated to helping you get your best sleep yet.
+We feel that it's essential to invest in your rest and get a good night's sleep.
+With the help of our sleeping products, we're dedicated to helping you get your best sleep yet.
 It's important to continue your healthy habits, even through the night, and we're here to help you do that.

 Setokawa, H., Hayashi, M., & Hori, T. (2007).
 Facilitating effect of cooling the occipital region on nocturnal sleep.
 Sleep and Biological Rhythms, 5, 166-172. http://doi.org/10.1111/j.1479-8425.2007.00270.x